malm0d/RareSkills-Advanced-Solidity-Bootcamp/src/Week6-7/Fuzzing/WriteUp.md

 ```
 For example, Echidna could be transfering the unused supply of tokens to `TestEthernautDex`, and this increases its balance of either tokens before `swap` is called.
 Since the above line is used to restrict the swap amount to the range of 0 to the current token balance, a higher balance results in a higher limit of swap amounts.
 So this results in swap amounts that are causing a revert because the `dexContract` does not have enough of either Tokens to complete the swap from the get-go.

+Because of the `Panic(1): Using assert`, this possibly happens due to an overflow somewhere in the `TestEthernautDex` contract in `test/Week6-7/EthernautDex1_Echidna.sol`.

 ### Code
 ```
 contract TestEthernautDex {